Office Accident Claims

 Once the solicitor has gathered all of the necessary evidence to support your claim, they will work with you to build your case with the aim of achieving the maximum compensation award possible.

 Can I claim on a no win no fee basis?

-Yes, all of our solicitors work on a no win, no fee basis.
+Yes, your injury solicitor will work on a no win, no fee basis.
 This means that you will not have to pay anything to start your claim, and you won’t pay a penny if your case is unsuccessful.
-Our solicitors only receive a fee if they are able to win your case, with this fee being agreed with you upfront during your initial consultation.
+Your solicitor will only receive a fee if they are able to win your case, with this fee being agreed with you upfront during your initial consultation.

 Is there a time limit on making a claim for an office accident?